As our mission statement illustrates, we are dedicated to helping our students work towards the "betterment of humanity".

 The mission of our free clinics is to provide superior health care in a compassionate manner, ever mindful of each patient's dignity and individuality.

-We have five community clinics throughout Chicago—the West, North, and South Sides—treating uninsured patients in communities that are underserved by the healthcare system in a variety of cultural contexts.
+We have six community clinics throughout Chicago—the West, North, and South Sides—treating uninsured patients in communities that are underserved by the healthcare system in a variety of cultural contexts.
 These clinics a) provide excellent patient care, b) allow our students to gain hands-on experience in both patient care and medical service, and c) provide leadership opportunities for our students in the realm of clinic management and community outreach.

 Aside from volunteering at free clinics, Pritzker students give of their time through many other organizations.